-Requests must be approved by the Provost before a college/school submits a proposal in the online APPS system for faculty governance approval.
+Requests must be approved by the Provost before a college/school submits a proposal in the APPS system for faculty governance approval.

 When is Pre-Authorization required?

-- Changes to CIP codes
+- Changes to CIP codes (triggers New Program proposal for CHE)

 - Raising a concentration to the level of a full degree